Advances in 4D Representation: Geometry, Motion, and Interaction: Training Strategy

-\textbf{Compute cost} These methods are extremely time-consuming, with \cite{zeng2024stag4d} and \cite{jiang2023consistent4d} requiring around 2 hours per scene and \cite{singer2023text} or \cite{bahmani20244dfy} taking several to $10+$ hours.
-This makes them $10-1000$x slower than feedforward models, preventing real-time or interactive use.
-They also demand high-end GPUs like V100/A100 and large memory budgets (atleast 24 GB GPU RAM), posing significant hardware barriers.
+\textbf{Compute cost.} These methods are extremely time-consuming, with \cite{zeng2024stag4d} and \cite{jiang2023consistent4d} requiring around 2 hours per scene and \cite{singer2023text} or \cite{bahmani20244dfy} taking several to $10+$ hours.
+This makes them $10-1000$x slower than feed-forward models, preventing real-time or interactive use.
+They also demand high-end GPUs like V100/A100 and large memory budgets (at least 24 GB GPU RAM), posing significant hardware barriers.

-\textbf{Scalability} Each scene must be optimized independently, eliminating the possibility of batch or parallel generation.
+\textbf{Scalability.} Each scene must be optimized independently, eliminating the possibility of batch or parallel generation.
 Such slow, scene-specific pipelines are impractical for large-scale or commercial deployment, where generating hundreds of 4D assets for gaming, film, or AR/VR would be prohibitively costly.
 Moreover, learned representations do not generalize across scenes.

-\textbf{Limited motion complexity} Current pipelines perform well for simple, object-scale motions but fail to capture large, scene-level dynamics, non-rigid deformations, or topological changes.
+\textbf{Limited motion complexity.} Current pipelines perform well for simple, object-scale motions but fail to capture large, scene-level dynamics, non-rigid deformations, or topological changes.
 Realistic physics is rarely enforced, and long-range motion across extended sequences remains unsolved.
 Modeling the appearance or disappearance of objects over time remains particularly challenging for continuous representations.